 Empty the pond to a level where you can safely remove the fish.
 If you have a filter you can disconnect the return hose and pump the water out.
 It may still be faster to use a siphon hose.

-siphon should have some sort of guard over the end to stop fish being
+siphon should have some sort of guard over the end to stop fish from being

 sucked up.
-The guard should be big enough to stop fish being sucked
+The guard should be big enough to stop fish from being sucked

 While the pond is emptying, and if the water is clear enough, siphon off the bottom if there is no danger of fish being sucked up the siphon.